hrsh7th/nvim-insx/README.md

 end
 ```

-The standard preset enables some of the advanced features.
+The standard preset enables some advanced features.

 ### Status

-The API is stable except helper related APIs.
+The API is stable except for the helper-related APIs.

-bug report & feature request are welcome.
+Bug report & feature request are welcome.